16 Ways to Prepare Your WooCommerce Store for Black Friday: The Ultimate Guide

 Frequently Asked Questions (FAQs)

 There are some WooCommerce businesses that start Black Friday sales from the very beginning of November each year.
 However, the most common practice is to start on the Monday of Black Friday week.
 The sale continues till the next Monday, we mean Cyber Monday.
-We prefer the latter option because that’s the time when most of the serious customers start searching for Black Friday discounts and offers.
+We prefer the latter option because that’s the time when most serious customers start searching for Black Friday discounts and offers.

 So, though you should start your Black Friday preparation at least one month earlier, you can expect to get the bulk of sales from the last 10 days of November.